 Sharing your Gigasheet upload can allow your team or public access to your data.
 There are two ways to share your sheets:

-Sharing Sheets Privately (Login Required)
+Sharing Sheets Privately or Teams (Login Required)

 Gigasheet sheets can be set to allow view-only access to a specific email so that it can be privately shared.
 Sharing private will not allow anyone access to the link unless they are logged in with the shared email.
 Use Share Privately when you want to present datasets to a specific audience.